 Make sure you create a race day checklist to help keep yourself calm and focused on race day.
 You don’t want to be rushing around looking for things at the last minute.
-Think about the things you need long before a big race.
+Think about the things you need to do long before a big race.

 Do I have the proper socks and other items to prevent blisters/chafing?

 Have I hydrated properly for several days before my big race?